IELTS Speaking Samples and Answers

 Q. How popular are bicycles in your home town?
 [Why?]

-A. If I talk about the time when I was a child, the bicycle was the primary mean of travelling for people in my hometown.
-However, this is not the case and motorised vehicles have replaced the bicycle.
-Around 5-8 percentage of people, these days in my hometown use this environment-friendly vehicle while it was more than 80% in the past.
+Answer: If I talk about the time when I was a child, the bicycle was the primary means of transportation for people in my hometown.
+However, this is not the case nowadays as motorised vehicles have replaced bicycles to a great extent.
+Around only 5-8% of people, these days in my hometown, use this environmentally friendly vehicle, while it was more than 70% in the past!

 Q. How often do you ride a bicycle?
 [Why/Why not?]

-A. Honestly speaking, these days I scarcely ride a bicycle and mostly use my car.
-I used to be very fond of riding a bicycle in my teenage, but after I started working in a different city, I had been forced to buy a car.
+Answer: Honestly speaking, these days I scarcely ride a bicycle and mostly use my car.
+I used to be very fond of riding a bicycle in my teenage years, but after I started working in a different city, I was forced to buy a car to commute to and from my work.
+Moreover, as we get used to driving a car, bicycles seem less appealing and convenient.

 Q. Do you think that bicycles are suitable for all ages?
 [Why/Why not?]

-A. Yes, this is a suitable vehicle for all ages.
-The physical activity that a cyclist does is beneficial for his/her health and this is perhaps the most environmental-friendly ride in the world.
+Answer: Yes, I do believe that bicycles are suitable for all ages.
+The physical activity that a cyclist does is beneficial for his/her health, and this is perhaps the most environmentally friendly transportation in the world.
 There is no age restriction for commuting using a bicycle, I believe.

 Q. What are the advantages of a bicycle compared to a car?
 [Why?]

-A. Well, first of all, a bicycle is eco-friendly and does not harm the environment the way motorised vehicles do.
+Answer: Well, first of all, a bicycle is eco-friendly and does not harm the environment the way motorised vehicles do.
 Furthermore, it is cheap and does not require a high maintenance cost per month.
-Moreover, bicycle riding involves physical movement and it helps us maintain good health.
-Finally, this type of transport does not cause much traffic congestion, unlike motor cars.
+Moreover, bicycle riding involves physical movement, and it helps us maintain good health.
+Finally, this type of transport does not cause much traffic congestion, unlike automobiles.

 [The topic for your talk will be written on a card which the examiner will hand you.
 Read it carefully and then make some brief notes.]